KorAP/Krill/misc/payloads.md

 *PTIs* (It’s an element payload if the second bit is set):
 64. Element (with optional TUI and certainty)
-65. Element with a parent reference (with optional TUI and certainty)
+65. Milestone (with optional TUI and certainty)
-66. Milestone

 ### Relation payloads
 Each relation are indexed with two instances for both directions.